Divorce in California (2026)

 Overview of California Divorce Law

+This no-fault structure means that neither party needs to assign blame, and marital misconduct generally does not factor into the proceedings.
 However, simple grounds do not mean the process is always quick.
 California imposes a mandatory six-month waiting period from the date the other spouse is served with divorce papers.
 Even if both spouses agree on every issue, the court will not finalize the dissolution until that cooling-off period has elapsed.

 Residency and Filing Requirements